elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ## NumPy N-dimensional arrays

 One of the key NumPy data types is the N-dimensional array (ndarray, or just array).
+Ndarrays underpin lots of awesome data manipulation techniques in SciPy.
+In particular, we're going to explore vectorization and broadcasting, techniques that allow us to write powerful, elegant code to manipulate our data.

+First, let's get our heads around the the ndarray.
-Arrays must be homogeneous; all items in an array must be the same type.
+These arrays must be homogeneous; all items in an array must be the same type.
 In our case we will need to store integers.
 Ndarrays are called N-dimensional because they can have any number of dimensions.
 A 1-dimesional array is roughly equivalent to a Python list: